Tuareg people: Caravan trade

 A contemporary variant is occurring in northern Niger, in a traditionally Tuareg territory that comprises most of the uranium-rich land of the country.
 The central government in Niamey has shown itself unwilling to cede control of the highly profitable mining to indigenous clans.
 The Tuareg are determined not to relinquish the prospect of substantial economic benefit.
 The French government has independently tried to defend a French firm, Areva, established in Niger for fifty years and now mining the massive uranium deposit.

 Additional complaints against Areva are that it is: "...plundering...the natural resources and [draining] the fossil deposits.
 It is undoubtedly an ecological catastrophe".
-These mines yield uranium ores, which are then processed to produce yellowcake, crucial to the nuclear power industry (as well as aspirational nuclear powers).
+These mines yield uranium ores, which are then processed to produce yellowcake, crucial to the nuclear power industry, as well as aspirational nuclear powers.
 In 2007, some Tuareg people in Niger allied themselves with the Niger Movement for Justice (MNJ), a rebel group operating in the north of the country.

-During 2004–2007, U.S. Special Forces teams trained Tuareg units of the Nigerien Army in the Sahel region as part of the Trans-Sahara Counter-Terrorism Partnership.
+In 2004–2007, U.S. Special Forces teams trained Tuareg units of the Nigerien Army in the Sahel region as part of the Trans-Sahara Counter-Terrorism Partnership.
 Some of these trainees are reported to have fought in the 2007 rebellion within the MNJ.
 The goal of these Tuareg appears to be economic and political control of ancestral lands, rather than operating from religious and political ideologies.

 Despite the Sahara's erratic and unpredictable rainfall patterns, the Tuareg have managed to survive in the hostile desert environment for centuries.
 Over recent years however, depletion of water by the uranium exploitation process combined with the effects of climate change are threatening their ability to subsist.
 Uranium mining has diminished and degraded Tuareg grazing lands.
-Not only does the mining industry produce radioactive waste that can contaminate crucial sources of ground water resulting in cancer, stillbirths, and genetic defects but it also uses up huge quantities of water in a region where water is already scarce.
+The mining industry produces radioactive waste that can contaminate crucial sources of ground water resulting in cancer, stillbirths, and genetic defects, and uses up huge quantities of water in a region where water is already scarce.

 This is exacerbated by the increased rate of desertification thought to be the result of global warming.
 Lack of water forces the Tuareg to compete with southern farming communities for scarce resources and this has led to tensions and clashes between these communities.
 The precise levels of environmental and social impact of the mining industry have proved difficult to monitor due to governmental obstruction.